saas

 The biggest challenges of app rationalization

-Even with strong intent to save costs and secure IT systems, companies often face roadblocks when rationalizing applications.
+Even with strong intent to save costs and secure IT systems, companies often face roadblocks when undertaking application rationalization.
 These challenges generally fall into two categories: people-driven change management issues and technical or integration hurdles.

 People & Change Management Challenges